albertpatterson/AI-Web-App/README.md

 Firebase provides access to many of the same resource and services as [Google Cloud Platform](https://cloud.google.com/) with a few differences

 - Firebase can be uses without a credit card.
 Both Google Cloud Platform and Firebase offer free trials, but Google Cloud Platform requires a credit card to start.
-- Firebase offers a small subset of the resources and services that Google Cloud Platform does, but those that it does offer are those most commonly used for simple applications.
+- Firebase offers a small subset of the resources and services that Google Cloud Platform does, but those that it does offer are what is most commonly used for simple applications.

 Firebase is ideal for experimental or early stage projects.

-1. Login to Firebase (may need to login with Google credentials)
+1. Login to [Firebase](https://firebase.google.com/) (may need to login with Google credentials)
 1. Create a project
    ![create a project](./doc/fb_intro.gif 'Create a project')
 1. Configure hosting